Binary Lessons

 Inform the students that an image represented by 24-bits would have 16 million colours - 16,777,216 to be precise.

-Explain to the students that, in this lesson, they will be creating their own bitmap images and converting these to binay.
-If necessary, model an example of this on the board (See support worksheet (below) for some examples to model.
+Explain to the students that, in this lesson, they will be creating their own bitmap images and converting these to binary.
+If necessary, model an example of this on the board - See support worksheet (below) for some examples to model.

 Give each student a pre-printed computer science cracker joke, each with a different challenge attached – tasks based on level of ability.
 (See below).
 Instruct the students to complete the challenge attached to their cracker joke.